taataa/tapspace/README.md

 - Scalable, rotatable and draggable infinite space for HTML elements
 - Uses CSS3 and DOM elements, **no** HTML5 Canvas, SVG or WebGL
 - Add text, image and box elements and also custom DOM elements into the space.
-- Add groups to handle sets of elements as a whole.
+- Add grids to create nice layouts.
-- Add networks to load content dynamically, making possible to explore large amounts of data in a zoom like manner.
 - Listen simplified and practical set of input gestures, like pinch zoom, mouse wheel and drag-and-drop.
 Multi-touch support and gesture recognition by [Hammer.js](http://eightmedia.github.io/hammer.js/)
 - Animate transformations, like moving an image, simply by passing some parameters.
 Animation support by [Move.js](http://visionmedia.github.io/move.js/)
+- Add networks to load content dynamically, making it possible to explore large amounts of data within single page load.
 - Extend by creating your own element types.

 ## TODO

-- Networks
-- Touch gestures like pinch zoom
+- Some of the touch gestures like pinch zoom
-- Animations and easing
 - Box element type
 - Panning and zooming limits
 - Grouping
 - Rotation
+- Helper function for full-page apps.
 - Documentation
 - Testing